jjadeseravla/SimopleSpringbootJavaHelloWorld/README.md

 and press the run button to play the intergration test.
 and: ``` /Users/jadealvares/Documents/Practise/simpleSpringboot/src/test/java/com/example/springboot/HelloControllerTest.java```
 and press the run button to play the unit test

+### To Do:
+- Incorporate GET and POST endpoints
+- Possible Database Integration